Ghazi92e/P5_OC_atie_ghazi/README.md

- DBshow  | showproductrequest   | display DB products Menu    | home_menu1           | manage the first part of the menu Menu    | home_menu2           | manage the second part of the menu Initapp | mainapp              | manage the main application
+ DBshow  | showproductrequest   | display DB products Menu    | home_menu1           | manage the first part of the menu Menu    | home_menu2           | manage the second part of the menu Menu    | check_userapp        | check if the user has an account Initapp | mainapp              | manage the main application